UT-ADL/autoware_mini_practice/practice_4/README.md

 ### Expected outcome
 * General level understanding of the global planner tasks
-* Car can follow a path created by the global planner (from ego vehicle's current location to the selected destination on the map)
+* The car can follow a path created by the global planner (from the ego vehicle's current location to the selected destination on the map)

 ## 1. Create a global planner node and get the goal point